 - Paradigm: Beliefs and habits that become deeply ingrained

-- Market: Production capacity exceeding sales
+- Market: Production capacity that exceeds your sales

-Steps in the Theory of Constraints
+Five Steps in the Theory of Constraints

 - Repeat the process starting back at number one.